Terms and Conditions

 table of Contents

-1.1 These general terms and conditions (hereinafter "GCC") of Florian Kauroff, operating under "Florian Kauroff eCommerce" (hereinafter "Seller"), apply to all contracts for the delivery of goods that a consumer or entrepreneur ( hereinafter "Customer") has with the Seller regarding the products presented by the seller in its online store.
-The inclusion of the client's own terms and conditions is rejected, unless otherwise agreed.
+1.1 These general terms and conditions (hereinafter "GTC") of Bey The Time Traveler SL, operating under the name "Hairfluencer" (hereinafter "Seller"), apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter "Customer") has with the Seller regarding the products presented by the Seller in its online store.
+The inclusion of the Customer's own terms and conditions is hereby rejected, unless otherwise agreed.

-1.3 An entrepreneur within the meaning of these General Terms and Conditions is a natural or legal person or a company with legal capacity that, when concluding a legal transaction, acts in the exercise of its independent commercial or professional activity.
+1.3 An entrepreneur within the meaning of these General Terms and Conditions is a natural or legal person or a company with legal capacity who, when entering into a legal transaction, acts in the exercise of his or her independent commercial or professional activity.

 2) Conclusion of the contract

-2.2 The customer can submit the offer using the online order form integrated in the seller's online store.
-After placing the selected products in the virtual shopping cart and completing the electronic ordering process, the customer submits a legally binding contractual offer regarding the goods contained in the shopping cart by clicking on the button that completes the ordering process. .
+2.2 The Customer can submit the offer using the online order form integrated into the Seller's online shop.
+After placing the selected products in the virtual shopping cart and completing the electronic order process, the Customer submits a legally binding contractual offer for the goods contained in the shopping cart by clicking the button that completes the order process.

-2.3 The seller can accept the customer's offer within five days,
+2.3 The seller may accept the customer's offer within five days,

-• by delivering the requested merchandise to the customer, the receipt of the merchandise by the customer being decisive, or
+- by delivering the ordered goods to the customer, the receipt of the goods by the customer being decisive, or

-If several of the aforementioned alternatives are presented, the contract will be concluded at the time when one of the aforementioned alternatives is presented first.
-The period for acceptance of the offer begins on the day following the sending of the offer by the client and ends at the end of the fifth day following the sending of the offer.
-If the seller does not accept the customer's offer within the mentioned period, it will be considered a rejection of the offer, so the customer will no longer be bound by his declaration of intent.
+If several of the aforementioned alternatives are presented, the contract will be concluded at the time one of the aforementioned alternatives is presented first.
+The offer acceptance period begins the day after the customer submits the offer and ends at the end of the fifth day following the offer submission.
+If the seller does not accept the customer's offer within the aforementioned period, this will be considered a rejection of the offer, and the customer will no longer be bound by their declaration of intent.

-2.4 When submitting an offer via the seller's online order form, the seller saves the contract text after the contract has been concluded and sends it to the customer in text form (e.g. email, fax or letter) after send the order. .
-The seller will not provide the text of the contract beyond this time.
+2.4 When submitting an offer via the Seller's online order form, the Seller saves the contract text after the contract has been concluded and sends it to the Customer in text form (e.g., by email, fax, or letter) after submitting the order.
+The Seller will not provide the contract text beyond this point.

-2.5 Before bindingly placing the order via the seller's online order form, the customer can identify possible input errors by carefully reading the information displayed on the screen.
-An effective technical means to better detect input errors can be the browser's magnification function, which enlarges the display on the screen.
-As part of the electronic ordering process, the customer can correct their entries using the usual keyboard and mouse functions until they click the button that completes the ordering process.
+2.5 Before placing a binding order via the Seller's online order form, the Customer can identify possible input errors by carefully reading the information displayed on the screen.
+An effective technical means of better detecting input errors can be the browser's magnification function, which enlarges the display on the screen.
+As part of the electronic ordering process, the Customer can correct their input using the usual keyboard and mouse functions until they click the button that completes the order process.

-2.6 The German language is used to conclude the contract.
+2.6 German is available for the conclusion of the contract.

-2.7 Order processing and contact is generally carried out via email and automated order processing.
-The customer must ensure that the email address provided to process the order is correct so that emails sent by the seller can be received at this address.
-In particular, when using SPAM filters, the customer must ensure that all emails sent by the seller or by third parties commissioned by the seller to process the order can be delivered.
+2.7 Order processing and contact are generally carried out via email and automated order processing.
+The Customer must ensure that the email address provided for order processing is correct so that emails sent by the Seller can be received at this address.
+In particular, when using SPAM filters, the Customer must ensure that all emails sent by the Seller or third parties commissioned by the Seller to process the order can be delivered.

 3) Right of withdrawal